loococo2022/n8n-nodes-wechat-formatter/README.md

 # n8n-nodes-wechat-formatter

-This is an n8n community node that converts Markdown content into WeChat Official Account (微信公众号) compatible HTML with inline styles.
+This is an n8n community node that converts Markdown content into WeChat Official Account  compatible HTML with inline styles.
 It includes 10 built-in themes.

 [n8n](https://n8n.io/) is a fair-code licensed workflow automation platform.